 Now and Tomorrow

 The YWCA of Greater Cincinnati and the Cincinnati Chapter of the National Association of Women in Construction (NAWIC) partner to bring Rosie's Girls® to Greater Cincinnati.
-Camp sessions run for 3-weeks on weekdays in July from 8:45 am - 3:00 pm at Woodward Career and Technical High School.
+Camp sessions run for 3-weeks on weekdays in July from 8:45 am - 3:00 pm at Holmes High School, Covington, KY.